SMAPPNYU/smapphowto/requesting_a_collection.md

 ##1.
 We need a list of user ids you would like to follow.

+So to request for tweets from these user ids to be collected on the twitter streaming API like in an email you would say something like:

+" Hey amigos can we get a collection called X with tweets from these user ids: '1234567', '7654321', 'etc' "

+which would collect tweets from those user ids.

 #Collecting Tweets from a specific Geobox (geo) - For us to start a collection we need one thing:

 ##1.
 We need the geobox in terms of geographic coordinates you would like the tweets collected in.

+" Good morning bounty hunters!
+Can I get a collection X_Y_Z with this geo box: [-75.280303, 39.8670041, -74.9557629, 40.1379919] "